 - February is the month to install bird & bat boxes.
 Put them high up to deter cats.

-- Avoid turning compost heaps until mid-spring as they may be sheltering hibernating frogs, small mammals and insects.
+- Avoid turning compost heaps until April, to prevent disturbing hibernating frogs, small mammals and insects.